VectorSigmaOmega/TicTacToe/README.md

 # TicTacToe
-C++ program to create an alorithm that can efficiently play Tic-Tac Toe using Minimax algorithm and recursion.
+C++ program to create an alorithm that can efficiently play Tic-Tac-Toe using Minimax algorithm and Recursion.